cloudflare/cloudflare-docs/content/analytics/graphql-api/migration-guides/network-analytics-v2/_index.md

 {{</table-wrap>}}

 Each row represents one packet sample.
-The data is sampled at Cloudflare’s edge at [various rates](/analytics/graphql-api/migration-guides/network-analytics-v2/node-reference/).
+The data is sampled at Cloudflare's edge at [various rates](/analytics/graphql-api/migration-guides/network-analytics-v2/node-reference/).
 You can also query the sample rate from the nodes using the `sample_interval` field.

 For reference information on NAv2 nodes, refer to the [NAv2 node reference](/analytics/graphql-api/migration-guides/network-analytics-v2/node-reference/).